chiffa/BioFlow/dev_log.rst

  - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

+ - DONE: [USABILITY] add a general error log into the info files

+ - DONE: [USABILITY] add a catch-it-all for the logs

  - DONE: [OPTIMIZATION]: Profile the runtime in the main loop:
     - DONE: check for consistency of the sparse matrix types in the main execution loop